tylerbwong/stack/compose-preference/README.md

 This library provides a set of Jetpack Compose Preference components for rendering a `PreferenceScreen` in a `@Composable` hierarchy.

-It uses the experimental `LazyColumn` DSL under the hood for only rendering visible parts of the `PreferenceScreen`.
+It uses the `LazyColumn` DSL under the hood for only rendering visible parts of the `PreferenceScreen`.

 ## Roadmap